 #3.
 Aloe vera exfoliation gel

-Aloe vera has a number of uses and is best known as a home remedy for sunburns.
+Aloe vera has several uses and is best known as a home remedy for sunburns.
 Its anti-inflammatory properties and soothing effect make it a great choice for treating chapped lips, too.
 You can buy organic aloe vera in a gel form, or you can use the fresh part from the leaf of an aloe plant.

 How to use aloe vera on your lips: